piku0806/Summarize-Documents-using-LangChain-and-Pinecone/README.md

-# Summarize Documents with LangChain & Pinecone
+# Summarize Documents using LangChain & Pinecone

-This is a Streamlit app that allows you to summarize documents using LangChain and Pinecone.
+A Streamlit app that allows you to summarize documents using LangChain and Pinecone.

 ## Prerequisites
 Before running this app, make sure you have the following: